sam-almighty/Activity-Tracker-with-LogDNA/iam_manage_events.md

 For example, as an administrator of the service, you can provison and remove instances of the service, grant other users permissions to work with the service, archive logs to an {{site.data.keyword.cos_full_notm}} (COS) instance, and more.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-iam#iam).

+## Prerequisites
+{: #iam_manage_events_prereq}

+Your user ID needs **administrator platform permissions** to manage the {{site.data.keyword.at_full_notm}} service.
+You might need to contact the account administrator to grant you administrative permissions to manage the {{site.data.keyword.at_full_notm}} service in the account.
+[Learn nmore](/docs/iam?topic=iam-userroles).

+The account owner can grant another user full access to the account for the purposes of managing user access, and managing account resources.

 ## Step 1.
 Create an access group
 {: #ime_step1}